In this article

 Benefits:

 • Increased rewards: Many business credit cards offer rewards, such as cashback or points, for purchases made with the card.
 Having multiple rewards credit cards can mean more savings.
+Additionally, some cards offer a 0% intro APR, which could allow your business to make a significant purchase you can pay down over time interest-free.

 Drawbacks:

-• Extra costs: Managing multiple business credit cards can be expensive, as there may be additional fees and interest charges.
+• Extra costs: Managing multiple business credit cards can be expensive, as there may be additional fees and interest charges

-• Higher credit utilization: Having multiple cards can increase your credit utilization rate, which could hurt your credit score if it gets too high.
+• Higher credit utilization: Having multiple cards can increase your credit utilization rate, which could hurt your credit score if it gets too high

-• More responsibility: Managing multiple cards requires careful planning to make sure you don’t miss payments or exceed your credit limits.
+• More responsibility: Managing multiple cards requires careful planning to make sure you don’t miss payments or exceed your credit limits

 Tips for managing multiple business credit cards